- Portfolio total project costs: £2,236,573

 - Total number of beneficiaries: 33,500

-Stockport MBC delivered 19 projects through its Wellbeing 2 portfolio, working across the three programme themes, in some of the most deprived areas in the North West.
+Stockport MBC delivered 19 projects through its Wellbeing 2 portfolio, working across the three programme themes, working in some of the most deprived areas in the North West.

 Participant/community impacts and sustainability